Kennaoui/COMP170_Fall2026/README.md

 ## Questions?

-Reach out by email (include "COMP 170-002" in the subject line) or bring your question to student hours.
+Reach out by email (include "COMP 170-002" in the subject line) or bring your question to office hours.